-The General Counsel’s office provides legal counsel and advice on a wide range of strategic, policy, and operational issues for the agency.
+The Office of the General Counsel provides legal counsel and advice on a wide range of strategic, policy, and operational issues for the agency.
 The Legal department is responsible for supporting the HPC’s policy and legal work, including the development of regulations and support of agency compliance functions.
+The Office of the General Counsel is led by Lois H. Johnson.

 About the General Counsel